DDTBOX/tutorials/DDTBox Documentation.md

 *This section shows examples of individual- and group-level results, along with a guide for interpreting the plots.*

+DDTBox uses paired-samples t tests for analyses, however an advanced user can perform other statistical tests on the data.

 ###Feature weight analyses